data-ethics-and-society/data-ethics-and-society-reading-group/Guides/facilitating.md

 `chair`:

-- Introduce the slido and explain the deadline for votes
+- Introduce the slido and explain the deadline for votes for next week's content (if using)

 `support`: